Yoav666s/dnd-wiki/collections/_races/basic-rules/human.md

 index:
   - human
 permalink: /races/human/
-excerpt: It’s hard to make generalizations about humans, but your human character has these traits."
+excerpt: "It’s hard to make generalizations about humans, but your human character has these traits."
 tags:
   - Race
   - Human